veggiemonk/awesome-docker/README.md

 ## Awesome Lists

+* [Awesome-ciandcd](https://github.com/ciandcd/awesome-ciandcd) - Not specific to docker but relevant.
 * [Awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes) by [@ramitsurana][ramitsurana]
 * [Awesome Linux Container](https://github.com/Friz-zy/awesome-linux-containers) more general about container than this repo, by [@Friz-zy](https://github.com/Friz-zy).
 * [Awesome Selfhosted](https://github.com/Kickball/awesome-selfhosted) list of Free Software network services and web applications which can be hosted locally by running in a classical way (setup local web server and run applications from there) or in a Docker container.
 By [@Kickball](https://github.com/Kickball)